VC

 Why 2026 Is Different From 2021

 The 2021 IPO window was driven by zero interest rates, SPAC mania, and the belief that growth at any cost could sustain any valuation.
 The result was predictable: DoorDash, Robinhood, Coinbase, and dozens of others saw 60–80% drawdowns within 18 months of listing.
+For the full historical data, see our complete tech IPO count from 1980 to 2025.
 The 2026 class is arriving under completely different conditions.

 Profitability